canonical/maas/docs/man/maas.8.rst

      allocated to this node.
      power_type="<value>" - the power type of
      the node (e.g. virsh, ipmi)

-:samp:`check-commissioning`

-   Displays current status of nodes in the commissioning phase.
-Any that have not returned before the system timeout value are listed as "failed".

 Examples:
 Accept and commission all discovered nodes::